Jonathan Harris (chartered surveyor): Career

 Educated at Haberdashers' Aske's Boys' School, Harris joined Pepper Angliss & Yarwood Chartered Surveyors in 1959 and became senior partner in 1974.

 In 1964, he became a member of the Royal Institution of Chartered Surveyors, and became its president in 2000/2001.
 His contributions include bringing in the Incorporated Society of Auctioneers and Valuers, establishing RICS China and RICS USA, and helping to modernize the RICS at the turn of the century as part of its 'Agenda for Change'.
 An annual 'Harris Debate' has been held since 2013.

 In 1981, Harris founded the Harris Foundation for Lifelong Learning (formerly the Continuing Professional Development Foundation, and later the Educational Foundation for Lifelong Learning).
 Its lecture programme was organized to provide learning opportunities for professionals.
 Later, the Institute of Continuing Professional Development was founded to recognize members who demonstrated commitment to learning.
-The institute and lecture programme were eventually gifted to the Royal Institution of Chartered Surveyors.

 During his career, Harris served in number of advisory groups.
 In 1998, he was a member of the United Nations Economic Commission for Europe's Real Estate Market Advisory Group.
 He was a member of the Bank of England's Property Advisory Group, 1999-2001.
 Harris served as part of the Council for Excellence in Management & Leadership's Professions Working Group, 2000-2002.
 He was also a member of the Inland Revenue's Modernising Stamp Duty – Technical Advisory Group.

 Jonathan became a liveryman of the Worshipful Company of Basketmakers in 1962 and a founder member of the Worshipful Company of Chartered Surveyors in 1977.

 After retirement

 Harris has remained Chairman of The Harris Foundation for Lifelong Learning and is Chairman of the Cressida Group of Companies.
-He is also a member of the United Nations Economic Commission for Europe's Real Estate Marketing Group, Vice-Patron of the Commonwealth Housing Trust and a member of The London Philharmonic Orchestra's Advisory Council.
+He is also Vice-Patron of the Commonwealth Housing Trust and a member of The London Philharmonic Orchestra's Advisory Council.

-In 2018, Harris was appointed Vice Chair of the Counselors of Real Estate's European Chapter.